 The sprawling town of Dharan has three distinct characters.
-On the western perimeter you’ll find an affluent, almost middle-class suburban feel, with quiet streets lined with well-maintained bungalows, neatly paved pavements, rubbish bins and a country club with a golf course.
-Up until 1990 Dharan was the Gurkha recruiting area, and its wealth can be largely attributed to money brought in by these world-famous Nepali–British soldiers.
-The eastern side has steep streets and a relaxed village feel with banana plants, bamboo-forested hills and rustic shacks.
+The far western perimeter feels like an affluent suburb, with quiet streets lined with well-maintained bungalows, neatly paved pavements, rubbish bins and a golf club.
+Until 1990 Dharan was the Gurkha recruiting area, and the relative wealth here is largely due to money repatriated by these world-famous Nepali–British soldiers.
+In contrast, the eastern side of town has steep streets and a relaxed village feel with banana plants, bamboo-forested hills and rustic shacks.
 Dividing the two areas is the lively Dharan Bazaar, which has a more typical Terai flavour, with its flat and dusty market.